GerardWassink/gawspool_vm/README.md

 ## VM/CMS side
 Regrettably at this time we have to make changes to CMS as well.
 Since VM does not generate an End-of-printjob seperator, we have to add one ourselves.
 We do that by creating our own PRINT command.
 Upload two files to CMS:
-- SEP.PAGE.A will go into SPE PAGE A
+- SEP.PAGE.A will go into SEP PAGE A
 - PINT.EXEC.A will go into PRINT EXEC A

 ## Result